AdobeDocs/analytics.en/help/components/classifications/sets/data-files.md

 ### TSV/TAB formatting rules

-* Fields are separated by single tab characters
+* Fields are separated by single tab characters.
-* Empty fields (consecutive tabs) represent null values
+* Empty fields (consecutive tabs) represent null values.
-* No special quoting is typically required
+* No special quoting is typically required.
-* Leading and trailing spaces are preserved
+* Leading and trailing spaces are preserved.
-* Newline characters within fields should be avoided
+* Newline characters within fields should be avoided.

 **Delete operations:**

-* Use `~deletekey~` in any field to delete the entire key and all its classification data
+* Use `~deletekey~` in any field to delete the entire key and all its classification data.
-* Use `~empty~` in specific fields to delete only those classification values (leaves other fields intact)
+* Use `~empty~` in specific fields to delete only those classification values (leaves other fields intact).
-* When using `~empty~`, you can mix deletions with updates in the same file
+* When using `~empty~`, you can mix deletions with updates in the same file.

 +++